 - Only Office of Parking and Traffic Services can issue a Guest Permit.

 MOTORCYCLES, SCOOTERS, BICYCLES

-Scooters are not required to purchase a parking permit, but they must be parked within the designated motorcycle zones indicated by signage and red boxes painted on the ground.
-Scooters are two wheel vehicles with a piston displacement between 50 to 250cc’s.
+Scooters are classified as vehicles with two wheels with a piston displacement between 50 to 250cc’s.
 Furthermore, a Scooter is defined by the Federal Motor Vehicle Safety Standards, §571.123, as a motorcycle that: